-2. Delete language which allows the Board of Regents total flexibility in the distribution of the Educational Building Fund for FY 2019.
-This would revert the distribution back to current law using the adjusted gross square footage calculation.

-3. Add language to appropriate any money greater than that appropriated in FY 2018 for the Postsecondary Tiered Technical Education State Aid in the same proportions as was distributed in FY 2016 for FY 2019.
+- 1. Delete language which allows the Board of Regents total flexibility in the distribution of the Educational Building Fund for FY 2019.
+This would revert the distribution back to current law using the adjusted gross square footage calculation. - 2.
+Add language to appropriate any money greater than the amount appropriated in FY 2018 for the Postsecondary Tiered Technical Education State Aid in the same proportions as was distributed in FY 2016 for FY 2019. - 3.
+Transfer \$535,000 from the Private and Out-of-State Postsecondary Educational Institution Fee Fund to the State General Fund for FY 2019.